6-Phase Ransomware Response Plan: Detect and Recover Fast

 The problem?
 By the time credentials appear on dark web markets, attackers have often already exploited them.

 Deep web monitoring fills this gap.
-It watches the non-indexed internet sources where stolen data first appears, giving you time to respond before attackers exploit your credentials.
+It watches the non-indexed internet sources where stolen data first appears, giving you time to respond before anyone uses your credentials.

-This guide explains what deep web monitoring is, which sources it covers, and why your security team needs visibility into both the deep web and dark web.
+This guide explains what deep web monitoring covers and why your security team needs to watch both the deep web and dark web.

 Most security discussions focus on the dark web.
 But threats often appear elsewhere first.

 Deep web monitoring is the continuous scanning of non-indexed internet sources for leaked credentials and sensitive data.
-This includes Telegram channels, private forums, stealer logs, and paste sites where stolen data circulates before reaching dark web marketplaces.
+It covers Telegram channels and private forums where stolen data circulates before reaching dark web marketplaces.

 This layer represents the vast majority of the internet.
 It includes any content not indexed by search engines.
 Your email inbox sits on the deep web.
-So do corporate intranets, private databases, and password-protected forums.
+So do corporate intranets and password-protected forums.

 This differs from dark web monitoring, which focuses on Tor-based criminal marketplaces and forums.
 Deep web monitoring catches threats earlier in the attack lifecycle.